GabyEstrada/GabyEstrada.github.io/_posts/2024-03-10-Books-for-languages.md

 # Great Books to Learn Languages

-Here are a few books to keep in mind when you are finding inspiration on what to name your business venture:
+Here are a few books to keep in mind when you are looking for inspiration on what to name your business venture:

 - Greek: Beginner's Grammar of The Greek New Testament by W.H.
 Davis
 - Mandarin: Bilingual Visual Dictionary by DK | Penguin Random House